circleci/circleci-docs/jekyll/_cci2/deployment-examples.md

 ### Deploy Docker Image to AWS ECR

-The `aws-ecr` orb enables you to log into AWS, build, and then push a Docker image to AWS Elastic Container Registry with minimal config.
+The AWS ECR orb enables you to log into AWS, build, and then push a Docker image to AWS Elastic Container Registry with minimal config.
+See the [orb registry page](https://circleci.com/orbs/registry/orb/circleci/aws-ecr) for a full list of parameters, built-in jobs and commands.

 ```
+version: 2.1

 orbs:
   aws-ecr: circleci/aws-ecr@0.0.10
-version: 2.1

 workflows:
   build_and_push_image:
     jobs: